Omjee73/HR-Analytics-Dashboard-Power-BI/README.md

 ## Key Insights:

-1. Majority of employees are concentrated in the 5k–10k salary slab.
+1. Majority of employees are concentrated in the upto 5k salary slab.

 2. Research and Development department has the highest number of employees.